wouterken/itsi/gems/server/lib/itsi/server/config/middleware/log_requests.md

 * `addr` - The client's IP address
 * `response_time` - The response time in milliseconds
 * `<Header-Name>`: Any existing response header.
 For example `{Content-Type}` or `{Set-Cookie}` will be replaced with its current value.

+See [String Rewrite](/middleware/string_rewrite) for more advanced string manipulation options.

 ### Path Attributes